Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `KAFKA_SCHEMA_REGISTRY_HOST` | Host for Kafka Schema Registry. | nil
 `KAFKA_SERIALIZER` | Serializer for Kafka events, currently supports Avro.
 By default uses JSON serialization. | nil `KAFKA_SOURCE_TOPICS` | List of Kafka topics RIG will consume, delimited by comma. | ["rig"] `KAFKATOFILTER_KAFKA_GROUP_ID` | Kafka group ID used for forwarding events according to subscriptions over SSE and WS connections.
+Make sure to use the same value on all RIG instances that belong to the same cluster.
 The default should be fine. | "rig-kafka-to-filter"
 `KAFKATOHTTP_KAFKA_GROUP_ID` | Kafka group ID used for forwarding _all_ events over a HTTP connection.
+Make sure to use the same value on all RIG instances that belong to the same cluster.
 The default should be fine. | "rig-kafka-to-http"
 `KAFKA_SASL` | If set, SASL is used to authenticate RIG against the Kafka brokers.
 Use the following format for SASL/Plain authentication: "plain:myusername:mypassword".
 Note that setting `KAFKA_SASL` does *not* enable SSL (see `KAFKA_SSL_ENABLED` and related settings). | nil
 `KAFKA_SSL_ENABLED` | Enables encrypted communication to Kafka brokers. | false `KAFKA_SSL_CA_CERTFILE` | Path to the CA certificate (PEM format) that was used to sign the server and client certificates.
 Similar to `PROXY_CONFIG_FILE` the path is relative to the OTP app's `priv` directory. | "ca.crt.pem"